moolah-ch/electrum-server/HOWTO.md

 time, running as the 'bitcoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 5.
-Install Electrum dependencies
+Install Shuttle dependencies

-Electrum server depends on various standard Python libraries.
+Shuttle server depends on various standard Python libraries.
 These will be already installed on your distribution, or can be installed with your package manager.
-Electrum also depends on two Python libraries which we will need to install "by hand": `JSONRPClib`.
+Shuttle also depends on two Python libraries which we will need to install "by hand": `JSONRPClib`.

     $ sudo apt-get install python-setuptools